navdeep-G/h2o-ec2/README.md

 ----------------------------------

 Point your web browser to the following:
-- http://any one of the public DNS node addresses:54321
+- http://any one of the public DNS node addresses:54321 or http://any one of the public DNS node addresses:54322 for H2O Flow

-This will open up the H2O Flow GUI
+- http://any one of the public DNS node addresses:8787 for RStudio

 Stopping and restarting H2O
 ---------------------------